csatuic/cs361-website/docs/labs/lab13.md

 ## pthread_mutex_t

-1. The homework currently uses a single pthread_mutex_t to make sure multiple threads don't try to do dangerous things (like getting on and off the elevator) at the same time.
+1. The homework currently uses a single `pthread_mutex_t` to make sure multiple threads don't try to do dangerous things (like getting on and off the elevator) at the same time.
 2. A mutex guarantees that only a single thread will be able to run in protected sections of code at time.
-3. When the system call pthread_mutex_lock is called on a pthread_mutex_t, only the first thread to call lock will be allowed to run in any code protected by the mutex.
-Any other thread that calls pthread_mutex_lock on the same mutex will be blocked until the thread currently in the mutex calls pthread_mutex_unlock.
+3. When the system call `pthread_mutex_lock` is called on a `pthread_mutex_t`, only the first thread to call lock will be allowed to run in any code protected by the mutex.
+Any other thread that calls `pthread_mutex_lock` on the same mutex will be blocked until the thread currently in the mutex calls `pthread_mutex_unlock`.

 ## Elevators and Passengers